pippim/pippim.github.io/index.md

 11. Stack Exchange command for `<!-- language-all: lang-bash -->` (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for Github Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.

+12. For large code blocks a "Copy to Clipboard" button is provided.

 The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).

 <a id="hdr13"></a>